 In this graph not every point on the line connecting two points above the curve is also above the curve, therefore the curve is not convex.

-Q: Suppose potato chips and peanuts have the same quality: the more you eat the more you want.
+Q: Suppose coffee and sushi have the same quality: the more you consume, the more you want.
 How do we draw this?
-For a given budget , should you diversify if you have this kind of preferences?
+For a given budget, should you diversify if you have this kind of preferences?

 No, because preferences are not convex.